 To produce estimates or tabulations of characteristics from the PUMS, add the weights of all persons or HUs that possess the characteristic of interest.2 For instance, if the characteristic of interest is "total number of black teachers", simply determine the race and occupation of all persons and cumulate the weights of those who match the characteristics of interest.
 To obtain estimates of proportions, divide the weighted estimate of persons or HUs with a given characteristic by the weighted estimate of the denominator.
-For example, the proportion of "black teachers" is obtained by dividing the weighted estimate of black teachers by the estimate of teachers.
+For example, the proportion of "black teachers" is obtained by dividing the weighted estimate of black teachers by the weighted estimate of teachers.

 PUMS estimates are expected to be different from published ACS estimates that are based on the full set of data because of the additional sampling.
-The exception will be characteristics controlled by the ratio-estimate factors.
+The exception will be characteristics controlled by the ratio-estimate factors at the PUMA level for HUs and persons in HUs and at the state level for GQ persons.

 Note that the housing unit file contains some records with zero weights.
-These are the GQ placeholder records.3 The housing unit weights were set to zero for these records since they are not housing units, but persons.
+These are the GQ place-holder records3.
+The housing unit weights were set to zero for these records since they are not housing units, but persons.
 For confidentiality reasons, the GQ data are not provided at the level of an address but only at the person-level.
-All of the GQ person data are included in the PUMS person file except variable for the "Yearly food stamp/Supplemental Nutrition Assistance Program (SNAP) recipiency" variable (FS), which is included on the GQ placeholder records in the housing unit file.
+All of the GQ person data are included in the PUMS person file except the Yearly food stamp/Supplemental Nutrition Assistance Program (SNAP) recipiency variable (FS), which is included on the GQ placeholder records in the housing unit file.
 For food stamp recipiency estimates of persons in GQs, you will need to match the placeholder records to the person file to obtain the person weights.